Slevinski/slevinski.github.io/series/sutton-signwriting-infrastructure-initiative/README.md

 - what already exists
 - what is currently fragile
 - what kind of support structure makes sense
-- which presentation should be used for which audience
+- which entry should be used for which audience

 ## Current deck set

 This is a small deck set with different jobs.

-## Primary presentations
+## Primary entries

 ### 1. Executive Brief